skirino/dist_agent/README.md

 It periodically publishes the aggregated value to `DistAgent.Quota`.

-Quota is checked only when making a new distributed agent, i.e., on receipt of 1st message to a distributed agent, the quota limit violation is checkd.
+Quota is checked only when making a new distributed agent, i.e., on receipt of 1st message to a distributed agent, the quota limit violation is checked.
 Already created distributed agent is never blocked/stopped due to quota limit.
 Especially agent migration and failover won't be affected.